Pumpkin Gingerbread with Crystallized Ginger

 3. Dump the dry ingredients into the pumpkin mixture and whisk to combine.
 Pour in the boiling water and whisk until smooth.
 Whisk in the chopped candied ginger, if using.

-4. Pour into the prepared pan and bake for 25 to 30 minutes until done; test for doneness by inserting a wooden skewer into the center and if it comes out clean, the gingerbread is done.
+4. Pour into the prepared pan and bake for about 30 minutes until done; test for doneness by inserting a wooden skewer into the center and if it comes out clean, the gingerbread is done.

 5. Cool completely in the pan on a wire rack.
 Cut into squares and serve.